What are the scheduling requirements for math classes?

 Every day in the Platform is equivalent to approximately 60 minutes of instruction, though this timing is somewhat flexible.
 For elementary and middle school, there are roughly 150 days of instruction, and for high school there are roughly 135 days of instruction.

 Our main curriculum provider for grades 4-11 is Illustrative Mathematics.
 Additional content for Portfolio Problems is sourced from a variety of sources including, Citizen Math (formerly known as Mathalicious), Desmos, Open Middle, and 3-Act Tasks.

 Our 12th grade course offering, Modeling & Statistical Reasoning, consists of a curation of resources from Desmos, Illustrative Mathematics, Citizen Math (formerly known as Mathalicious), EngageNY, Mathematics Vision Project, Next Gen Personal Finance, and New Visions.
 Each task is attributed to its original author.
 In some places, we have created our own materials.

 Does the math curriculum have answer keys?

 Yes!
 We are proud to be offering answer keys for our Illustrative Mathematics-based courses.
 Answer keys will be published for Modeling & Statistical Reasoning on an ongoing basis.

 Legacy courses include answer keys and teacher resources when available, but will not receive any additional updates.

 What is the sequence of courses in the Base Curriculum?

-I am confused about the Mathalicious links.
+I am confused about the Citizen Math (fko Mathalicious) links.